Robaire Smith

-Robaire Fredrick Smith (born November 15, 1977) is a former American football defensive lineman that plays Defensive end and Defensive tackle.
+Robaire Fredrick Smith (born November 15, 1977) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Michigan State Spartans.

-High school and college career
+Early life and college

 Smith was a Parade All-America selection as a senior at Flint Northern High School.
 He earned first-team all-state honors with 92 tackles, 11 sacks and caught 17 passes for 297 yards and six touchdowns.
 He then attended Michigan State University and ranks fifth on the Spartans' career list with 22 sacks and fourth in tackles for loss with 48.
 He finished his college career with 191 tackles, three interceptions, four forced fumbles and three fumble recoveries.

-NFL career
+Professional career

-Smith was selected by the Tennessee Titans in the sixth round (197th overall) in the 2000 NFL Draft.
+Smith was selected by the Tennessee Titans in the sixth round (197th overall) in the 2000 NFL draft.
 In his rookie year, he played in eight games, recording six tackles, 2.5 sacks and one pass defensed.
 In 2001, he played in ten games, registering 16 tackles and two sacks.
 Smith signed with the Houston Texans in 2004 as an unrestricted free agent.
 He was cut on September 3, 2006, and re-signed with the Titans on September 6, 2006.
 He signed a contract as a free agent with the Cleveland Browns on March 16, 2007.